 Actions you can take yourself

-Click on the mini-picture to the left for a large PDF version which can be printed and displayed.
+Click on the mini-picture to the left for a large PDF version which can be printed, laminated and displayed.

 Neil Pringle from BBC Radio Sussex interviewed Sandy Hawkins from The Round Hill Society on the above idea to encourage owners to clean up after their dogs.
-The newspaper article focuses on the health risks (TOXOCARIASIS) posed - especially to young children with the habit of putting their hands in their mouth - by roundworm parasites found in mess from cats, dogs and foxes.
+A concurrent newspaper article focused on the health risks (TOXOCARIASIS) posed - especially to young children with the habit of putting their hands in their mouth - by roundworm parasites found in mess from cats, dogs and foxes.

 Both reports emphasize the need to find a good solution which does not prove counterproductive by leading to ill-tempered confrontation.